The de Rham-Fargues-Fontaine cohomology: Introduction

 Putting the two main results above together, we are led to consider the composition

-giving rise to a functorial cohomology theory for adic spaces which are locally of finite type over a perfectoid space $P$ \emph{in positive characteristic}, that takes values {in the category of solid quasi-coherent sheaves} on the relative Fargues-Fontaine curve $\mcX(P)$. {When $P$ is a geometric point, this is closely related to a conjecture which was formulated by Fargues in \cite[Conjecture 1.13]{fargues-icm} and Scholze in \cite[Conjecture 6.4]{scholze-icm2}; but the construction makes good sense for any $P$.} More precisely (see \Cref{thm:main}):
+giving rise to a functorial cohomology theory for adic spaces which are locally of finite type over a perfectoid space $P$ \emph{in positive characteristic}, that takes values {in the category of solid quasi-coherent sheaves} on the relative Fargues-Fontaine curve $\mcX(P)$. {When $P$ is a geometric point, this is closely related to a conjecture which was formulated by Fargues in \cite[Conjecture 1.13]{fargues-icm} and Scholze in \cite[Conjecture 6.4]{scholze-icm2} that we prove{ (that we prove, see below)}; but the construction makes good sense for any $P$.} More precisely (see \Cref{thm:main}):

-\begin{thm*} Let $P$ be an admissible perfectoid space of characteristic $p$.
+\begin{thm*} Let $P$ be an {{admissible}} perfectoid space of characteristic $p$.
 There is a functor

-where $\mathrm{QCoh}(\mcX(P))$ is the category of solid quasi-coherent sheaves over the {relative Fargues-Fontaine} curve $\mcX(P)$ with the following properties: \begin{enumerate} \item It {satisfies } \'etale descent, $\B^1$-invariance and a K\"unneth formula. \item For any untilt $P^\sharp$ of $P$, the pullback of $\mathrm{dR}_P^{\rm FF}(M)$ along $P^\sharp\to\mcX(P)$ is isomorphic to the overconvergent de Rham cohomology $\dR_{P^\sharp}(M^\sharp)$ of the motive $M^\sharp$ corresponding to $M$ via the motivic equivalence $\RigDA(P) \cong \RigDA(P^\flat)$. \item The object ${\mathrm{dR}_P^{\rm FF}(M)}$ is a perfect complex of $\mathcal{O}_{\mcX(P)}$-modules whose cohomology sheaves are vector bundles, whenever $M$ is (the motive of) a smooth proper variety over $P$, or whenever $M$ is compact and $P$ is a perfectoid field. \end{enumerate} \end{thm*}
+where $\mathrm{QCoh}(\mcX(P))$ is the category of solid quasi-coherent sheaves over the {relative Fargues-Fontaine} curve $\mcX(P)$ with the following properties: \begin{enumerate} \item It {satisfies } \'etale descent, $\B^1$-invariance and a K\"unneth formula. \item For any untilt $P^\sharp$ of $P$, the pullback of $\mathrm{dR}_P^{\rm FF}(M)$ along $P^\sharp\to\mcX(P)$ is isomorphic to the overconvergent de Rham cohomology $\dR_{P^\sharp}(M^\sharp)$ of the motive $M^\sharp$ corresponding to $M$ via the motivic equivalence $\RigDA(P) \cong \RigDA(P^\sharp)$. \item The object ${\mathrm{dR}_P^{\rm FF}(M)}$ is a perfect complex of $\mathcal{O}_{\mcX(P)}$-modules whose cohomology sheaves are vector bundles, whenever $M$ is (the motive of) a smooth proper variety over $P$, or whenever $M$ is compact and $P$ is a perfectoid field. \end{enumerate} \end{thm*}

-Examples of admissible perfectoid spaces include those which are pro-\'etale over rigid analytic varieties, and examples of compact motives over a field include motives of quasi-compact smooth varieties, or analytifications of algebraic varieties.
+{{Examples of admissible perfectoid spaces include those which are pro-\'etale over rigid analytic varieties, and} } examples of compact motives over a field include motives of quasi-compact smooth varieties, or analytifications of algebraic varieties.
 The cohomology theory induced by ${\mathrm{dR}_P^{\rm FF}}$ will be called the \emph{de Rham-Fargues-Fontaine} cohomology.
 Its construction is purely made at the level of the generic fibers, makes no use of log-geometry and requires weak hypotheses on the base $P$.
 It is expected to enhance the de Rham and the de Rham-Fargues-Fontaine realizations with coefficients, in a compatible way with the motivic six-functor formalism.

 One may pre-compose this realization functor with the motivic tilting equivalence